Legalized Food, But Still Binge Eating?

 Here are 10 reasons you still feel out of control around food (even if you’re giving yourself unconditional permission to eat.)

 Most diet plans recommend wildly inadequate calorie amounts.
 If you’ve been dieting, you’re probably used to getting by with far less than you need.
-I know I definitely was!

-Re-nourishment, or the process of becoming nutritionally rehabilitated, is often discussed in eating disorder recovery.
+Nutritional rehabilitation is often discussed in eating disorder recovery.
 But people recovering from dieting or disordered eating also go through a nutritional rehabilitation stage.
 This isn’t discussed nearly enough.
 It’s common to need a lot more food during early diet recovery as your body repairs the damage done by chronic under-eating.
 This might mean feeling the urge to eat more than you are physically comfortable eating, even if you feel physically and emotionally satisfied.

 2. You’re still actively restricting